Asymmetries of Service: Interdependence and Synchronicity: Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry

 \begin{definition}[Interdependence] Let the pair $(\rho_\mathsf{1}, \rho_\mathsf{2}) \in [0,1]^2$ be the \emph{interdependence parameters} of the Hawkes service model (Def.~\ref{hcDef}): disparate $\rho_\mathsf{1}$ and $\rho_\mathsf{2}$ ($\rho_\mathsf{1} \gg \rho_\mathsf{2}$ or $\rho_\mathsf{1} \ll \rho_\mathsf{2}$) implies \emph{self-production}, and comparable $\rho_\mathsf{1}$ and $\rho_\mathsf{2}$ ($\rho_\mathsf{1} \approx \rho_\mathsf{2}$) implies \emph{co-production}. \Halmos \end{definition}

-To motivate these claims, let us turn to what might be the most widely used tool of analysis for Hawkes processes, the \citetm{hawkes1974cluster} cluster decomposition.
-From this alternate definition, every point in the point process, whether endogenously or exogenously generated, incurs its own non-stationary Poisson stream of direct descendants.
-Moreover, these inhomogeneous streams are mutually independent, depending only on the occurrence time of the point from which they emanate.
-Hence, the notion of a natural cluster, as used in Definition~\ref{hcDef}, emerges: a cluster can be thought of as all the points that are eventually generated either directly or indirectly by a given initial exogenously driven event, and the cluster ends when no further responses occur.
+To motivate these claims, let us turn to what might be the most widely used tool of analysis for Hawkes processes, the \citet{hawkes1974cluster} cluster decomposition. \editTwo{First, through the perspective granted by Remark~\ref{hoRemark},} we can \editTwo{immediately} see that the mean number of direct Side $\mathsf{1}$ responses per contribution is $\rho_\mathsf{1}$, and likewise on Side $\mathsf{2}$, $\rho_\mathsf{2}$.

-In this paper's model of the service interaction, our modeling scope is entirely within the endogenously driven activity.
-Hence, \citem{hawkes1974cluster} implies that each contribution point has its own pair of (by thinning, independent) non-stationary Poisson processes such that, for $t$ time since any arbitrary selected contribution (without loss of generality), direct responses to that contribution are generated on Side $\mathsf{1}$ with intensity $g_\mathsf{1}(t)$, and direct Side $\mathsf{2}$ responses are generated according to the intensity $\eta g_\mathsf{2}(\eta t)$.
-From the structure of these response streams, we can see that the mean number of direct Side $\mathsf{1}$ responses per contribution is $\rho_\mathsf{1}$, and likewise on Side $\mathsf{2}$, $\rho_\mathsf{2}$.
-Note that $\int_0^\infty \eta g_\mathsf{2}(\eta t) \mathrm{d}t = \rho_\mathsf{2}$ regardless of the particular value of $\eta$.
-This confirms our intuition that $\rho_\mathsf{1}$ and $\rho_\mathsf{2}$ are time-agnostic metrics.
 The larger (smaller) $\rho_s$ is, the more (fewer) \emph{total} direct responses we expect from Side $s \in \{\mathsf{1}, \mathsf{2}\}$ for any given contribution.